wp-plugins/jonradio-shortcodes-anywhere-or-everywhere/readme.txt

 == Changelog ==

+= 1.4 =
+* Add a Priority setting for each Filter in the Where? section

 = 1.3.1 =
 * Add Recommendations to Settings page for multiple Settings for "same thing", i.e. - Titles and Post Excerpts